 In 1912 Maisel married Eliezer Shohat (1874–1971).
 The couple had no children.

 As a Russian subject, Maisel was forced to leave Palestine in 1917.
-In England in 1919 she met with Vera Weizmann, Rebecca Sieff and Edith Eder, who had just returned from a visit to Palestine.
+In England in 1919 she met with Vera Weizmann, Rebecca Sieff, and Edith Eder, who had just returned from a visit to Palestine.
 Maisel returned to Palestine at the end of 1919 and the following year sent a letter to the founding conference of WIZO, in the establishment of which the three women had participated.
-This conference was held in London but when the first conference of the new women’s organization was held in Carlsbad in 1921, following the twenty-first Zionist Congress, Maisel was present as a founding member.
+This conference was held in London but when the first conference of the new women’s organization was held in Carlsbad in 1921, following the twelfth Zionist Congress, Maisel was present as a founding member.
 In addressing her fellow members she mobilized them to support agricultural training for women.
-She also persuaded WIZO to change the original purpose of the “hostel” which the organization planned to establish for women in Tel Aviv to that of a “school for homemaking and agriculture,” which she herself established and managed during the years 1922–1923.
+She also persuaded WIZO to change the original purpose of the “hostel” that the organization planned to establish for women in Tel Aviv to that of a “school for homemaking and agriculture,” which she herself established and managed during the years 1922–1923.
 As a delegate to the Zionist Congresses in Carlsbad in 1921 and 1923 and as a participant in WIZO conferences held during these years, Maisel continued to maintain ties with women’s organizations abroad.

-At the beginning of the 1920s Maisel supported and assisted in the establishment of Mishkei ha-Po’alot (women’s farms) in Petah Tikvah and Nahalat Yehudah.
+At the beginning of the 1920s Maisel supported and assisted in the establishment of Mishkei ha-Po’alot (women’s farms) in Petah Tikvah and Nahalal Yehudah.
 The founding of the agricultural school for young women in Nahalal was the culmination of her lifetime endeavor—the training of women in agricultural professions—and she managed it until her retirement in 1960.
 In February 1921, the first convention of Hadassah Canada took place and a letter from Hannah Maisel was read.
 In the letter, Maisel challenged the new organization to take under its patronage the establishment of an agricultural school for women.
 In her words: “The Jewish village could never be built without the active participation of women and this participation could not prosper without prior preparation. … The first work of Zionist women should therefore be the immediate establishment of a central agricultural school for women in this country, of which, in the course of time, branches could be extended all over the country” (CZA S15 20/100).

 The convention accepted the challenge set by Maisel, adopting the following resolution: “That Canadian Hadassah be directly associated with one specific undertaking in Erez Israel and that this be to establish a school for Household Science, as outlined in Maisel’s letter.”
 Within half a year $88,000, a huge sum of money for that period, was raised for the establishment of the school.
-This amount was the estimated budget needed to build an agricultural school for sixty students, including the buildings, the farm and inventory.
+This amount was the estimated budget needed to build an agricultural school for sixty students, including the buildings, the farm, and inventory.
 Since no land was set aside for the school at the time, the money was used by Keren Hayesod for other purposes.
 It took a couple of years longer for Maisel to establish the school near Nahalal.

 The school was the epitome of collaboration between women’s organizations and agricultural training.
-A large, modern school that formally opened its doors in 1926, it was originally planned for sixty female students and trained hundreds of graduates over the years.
+A large, modern school that formally opened its doors in 1926, it was originally planned for 60 female students and trained hundreds of graduates over the years.
 Another milestone in the development of the school was the first visit to Erez Israel of Hadassah Canada’s president, Lillian Freiman, in 1927.
-Impressed by the school and its achievements, Lillian Freiman convinced Hadassah Canada to undertake full financial responsibility for the First Agricultural College for Women in Erez Israel, as she called it.
+Impressed by the school and its achievements, Freiman convinced Hadassah Canada to undertake full financial responsibility for the First Agricultural College for Women in Erez Israel, as she called it.
 At the fifth Hadassah conference, held in Winnipeg in July 1927, they did just that, including paying back former investments.
 At this point, ownership of the school was officially transferred to Hadassah Canada.

 With time, the school changed from a boarding school for women over eighteen years of age to a high school for boys and girls.
 Named after Hannah Maisel, the school operates to this day and serves as an agricultural and regional high school for the children of the Jezreel Valley Regional Council.
 The school’s women graduates integrated into many agricultural settlements established during the 1920s, 1930s and 1940s.
 Some became agricultural instructors and others won agricultural awards.

 In 1921 Hannah and Eliezer Shohat had been among the founders of Nahalal, the first moshav ovdim (workers’ agricultural settlement), and they maintained a farm there during its early years.
 Upon Maisel’s retirement the couple moved to an apartment they owned in Tel Aviv.
-Hannah Maisel died on March 28, 1972 and was buried beside her husband, Eliezer Shohat, in the cemetery at Nahalal.
+Hannah Maisel died on March 28, 1972, and was buried beside her husband, Eliezer Shohat, in the cemetery at Nahalal.